top of page

 Waikato Coastal Flood Hazards

-Driving across the Hauraki Plains last week reminded me of this paper I co-authored, on the management of coastal flood hazards in the Waikato Region.
+Waihou River, March 2020 Driving across the Hauraki Plains last week reminded me of this paper I co-authored, on the management of coastal flood hazards in the Waikato Region.
 David Ray and I described the measures that were being initiated, or contemplated, using the recently enacted Resource Management Act 1991.
-We spoke of landuse planning for managing the residual risk of stopbanked flood protection systems, planning for overdesign, and planning for future sea level rise - matters that are as re
+We spoke of landuse planning for managing the residual risk of stopbanked flood protection systems, planning for overdesign, and planning for future sea level rise

 Sep 27, 20251 min read